Back to Top

 We are a dense, apartment-centric city with less park space per capita than almost any other city in California.
 With the new "shoebox" apartments being completed on our streets and boulevards in the midst of a pandemic, green space is even more important for our community's wellness.
 It should be every renter’s right to have a park or green play area within ¼ mile of his/her apartment, close enough for Moms with toddlers or Seniors to access easily.
 To balance the stresses of urban life, creating and protecting Green Space is an obligation of our local government.

 There exist few spaces for large park expansion in our city.
 However we have long planned for an expansion of Memorial Park.
-The overpriced project that the planning staff has pushed forward is more than our sports community needs.
+The overpriced project that the planning staff has pushed is more than our sports community needs.
 A simpler plan that is less expensive will serve our youth well.
-We have a little over 2.5 acres of potential parkland downtown at the city-owned parcel on 4th and Arizona.
-That must become an active plaza with Green Space and water features that convert to an outdoor ice rink in winter.
-We have also completed plans for a expansion of Airport Park that will include enhanced sports fields.

 In the distant future, I envision an indoor ice hockey and skating complex and additional park space in 2029 at what is now Santa Monica Airport.